-C. Sun et al., "A Large-scale Synthesis and Characterization of Quaternary CuInₓGa₁₋ₓS₂ Chalcopyrite Nanoparticles via Microwave Batch Reactions," International Journal of Chemical Engineering, Hindawi Publishing Corporation, Jan 2011.
+C. Sun et al., "A Large-scale Synthesis and Characterization of Quaternary CuInₓGa₁₋ₓS₂ Chalcopyrite Nanoparticles via Microwave Batch Reactions," International Journal of Chemical Engineering, vol. 2011, Hindawi Publishing Corporation, Aug 2011.

 Article - Journal

 © 2011 Hindawi Publishing Corporation, All rights reserved.